jnbt/action_enum/README.md

 *Fake enums for actionscript*

 Actionscript (which I love) doesn't have native Enums.
 Most naive workarounds (see below, section 'Why?') have some downsides.
-So I collected the best ideas I found in the web and added some of my own sugar.
+So I collected the best ideas I found on the web and added some of my own.

 Define Enum